Kixle/Stuff-and-Things/README.md

 # Stuff-and-Things
-A place to store things
+A place to store stuff and things